moses-smt/mosesdecoder/contrib/python/README.md

 If you want to add your changes you are going to have to recompile the cython code.

-1. Compile the cython code using Cython 0.17.1 or above
+1. Compile the cython code:

         python setup.py build_ext -i --cython